Mehrab-Kalantari/Book-Recommender-System/README.md

 [Dataset on kaggle](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset)

 ## Contents
-We have 3 dataframes and we do data cleaning and eda for each
+We have 3 dataframes and we do data cleaning and EDA for each
 ### Data cleaning
 * Removing unnecessary columns
 * Renaming columns